 - Floor and/or Ground Mats with Stakes

 How to deal with all the sentimental photos as you go through your house.
-This can be the hardest challenge for those who want to full time RV.
-If you have time, sentimental photos is something you can handle yourself and there are several ways to be able to do this:
+This can be the hardest challenge for those who want to full-time RV.
+If you have time, sentimental photos are something you can handle yourself and there are several ways to be able to do this:

 Family photos can be scanned and stored digitally:

 Backup, Backup, Backup!
 We can’t stress enough to have a backup plan.
 You may want to do several of these just to be safe.

 - If time is an issue hire a commercial service to upload and make a DVD for you.

 - Ask relatives to store your photos for you.
 We did, one of our daughters has all our family photos.

 For your physical items, you can always ask a family member or a friend to hang onto them for you.
 Another suggestion is to take pictures of the items, this way you will always be able to see them whenever you want.
 However, if you have given the items away or sold them the enjoyment gets pasted on, your items will be loved and cherished by someone for a very long time which is a really great feeling.

 What other ways have you found to store your photos or handle your sentimental photos and items?